Ōtāhuhu railway station

-Ōtāhuhu railway station is located on the Eastern and Southern Lines of the Auckland rail network in New Zealand.
+Ōtāhuhu railway station is located on the East West and South City Lines of the Auckland rail network in New Zealand.
 The station consists of an island platform and side platform and is part of an integrated bus-train major transport hub.
 It can be reached by steps and lift from an overhead concourse that leads from the adjacent bus transfer station and Walmsley Road.

+History

 Ōtāhuhu station features a historic, decommissioned signal box and is the point where both freight and passenger trains enter and exit the main line from the Westfield locomotive depot.

-The station was opened on 20 May 1875 to serve the increasing settlement at Ōtāhuhu, with a road eventually constructed to the station.
+The station was opened on 20 May 1875, though the contractors, Brogdens, had marked their completion of the line over a year earlier, by running a special excursion on 27 March 1874.
+The station served the increasing settlement at Ōtāhuhu, with a road eventually constructed to the station.
 The station included a goods shed and a main building, which however burned down in 1909 after a fire in the oil room got out of hand with no water supply available to suppress the fires.

-Upgrade
+2010s Upgrades

+Otahuhu Station before the 2010s upgrades.

+The bus platforms at Ōtāhuhu Station during an open day on 29 October 2016.
+The railway platforms are behind the left-hand platform in this view.

 In May 2011, Auckland Transport and KiwiRail started work to lengthen the platform to accommodate longer passenger trains.
 The platform area around the signal box was raised and further platform installed around the base of the pedestrian over bridge to Walmsley Road.

 In July 2011, the signal box at the station was one of the last to be decommissioned in Auckland, as part of a project to upgrade the signalling of the Auckland suburban network in preparation for electrification.
 Mainline signalling in the Ōtāhuhu station limits will be operated from the National Train Control Centre (NTCC) in Wellington, along with the rest of the Auckland network.

 A new southbound platform, 1.3 km of track and four crossovers were opened in December 2020, as part of the City Rail Link works to enable trains to turn back and reduce the need for bus passengers to use the bridge.